lakbychance/animeccha/README.md

 # Animeccha
-A project aiming to include my favorite montages form different anime such that a user can scroll and go backward and forward through the frames.
+A project aiming to include my favorite montages across different animes such that a user can scroll and go backward and forward through the frames of that montage.
+Built with React, a bit of framer-motion and TypeScript.

-# Installing
+# Installation
 yarn install

 # Running